The Terro-human History Project

 † Former Russian subject territory. |

-Some nations, primarily those in the Southern Hemisphere, managed to avoid atomic damage during the Third World War.
+Some nations, primarily those in the Southern Hemisphere, managed to avoid atomic devastation during the Third World War.
 These included not only those former UN members that had not been aligned with the Eastern or Western Bloc combatants but also some former Western Bloc members that had not joined the Terran Federation prior to the War and did not join the World Commonwealth in its aftermath.
 During the Third World War some of these "non-aligned" nations also gained control of subject territories previously held by Western Bloc nations in return for tacit support of the Western Bloc during the Third World War.
 (See Table 6.)

-Table 6: Non-aligned Nations, circa 35 A.E.
+Table 6: Non-aligned Nations, circa 35 AE

 Afghanistan |